-The overlap between actual portfolio and actual benchmark index must be at least 60 per cent for the equity portfolio and 60 per cent for issuers in the bond portfolio.
+The overlap between actual portfolio and actual benchmark index must be at least 60 per cent for the equity portfolio and at least 60 per cent for issuers in the bond portfolio.

 NBIM CEO shall organize the management with the aim that high yield bonds (credit rating lower than “investment grade”) do not exceed 5 per cent of the market value of the bond portfolio.